soham250066/Real-Time-Chat-App/README.md

 # Steps to Start the App

-## 1 Install the Public Dependencies using yarn in the public folder.
+## 1 Install the Public Dependencies using command yarn in the public folder.
-## 2 Install the Server Dependencies using yarn in the sever folder.
+## 2 Install the Server Dependencies using command yarn in the sever folder.
 ## 3 In the Server Directory there's a .env file.
 Change the value of mongodb inside the file.
 Set the value as your mongodb connection url.
 ## 4 Now start the server by yarn start.
 ## 5 Now start the public by yarn start.